-- March– feed your instant lawn a slow release fertilizer suitable for buffalo turf.
+- March – feed your lawn a slow release fertilizer suitable for buffalo turf.

-- April – Use a fertiliser high in potassium to promote healthy roots and help your instant lawn get through the harsh winter.
+- April – Use a fertilizer high in potassium to promote healthy roots and help your instant lawn get through the harsh winter.

 NOTE: Over fertilizing can cause problems so be sure to follow instructions carefully.

 - We recommend that when mowing your Buffalo lawn you don’t cut your grass too low, Buffalo’s can stress out when they are cut too short.

 - Mowing every 5-10 days in the warmer months and 3-6 weeks in the cooler months.